How to Become a Carpenter in Florida (2026 Guide)

-Thinking about becoming a carpenter in Florida?
+Thinking about how to become a carpenter in Florida?
 You’re in good company.
 With the state’s booming housing market, aging infrastructure, and constant demand for skilled trades, carpentry is one of the most reliable, hands-on careers you can pursue.

-Whether you’re fresh out of high school or looking for a career change, this guide walks you through everything you need to know—based on guidance from the Florida Carpenters Regional Council, the U.S. Department of Labor, and Florida’s registered apprenticeship programs.
+Whether you’re fresh out of high school or looking for a career change, this guide covers apprenticeships, training hours, journeyman status, and when a contractor license may be required.
+The information below is based on guidance from the Florida Carpenters Regional Council, the U.S. Department of Labor, and Florida’s registered apprenticeship programs.

 Carpenters build and repair structures made of wood, steel, and other materials.
 In Florida, carpenters are found on residential, commercial, and industrial job sites.